-One of our favorite places to eat while we are in Arizona is at "In-N-Out Burger", which is only available in the southwest.
-My husband and I aren't much into fancy dining, mostly because we are too busy exploring.
-If we didn't get a chance to pack a lunch or supper, we like to stop here.
-There are about four menu options which keeps ordering short, sweet and simple.
-The flavor is fabulous, the bun are toasted, and fresh cut fries are made right before your very eyes.
+One of our favorite places to eat in Arizona is at "In-N-Out Burger," only available in the southwest.
+My husband and I aren't much into fancy dining, mainly because we are too busy exploring.
+If we don't get a chance to pack a lunch or supper, we stop here.
+There are about four menu options that keep ordering short, sweet, and simple.
+The flavor is fabulous, the bun is toasted, and fresh-cut fries are made right before your very eyes.

-A side note that in such a large metropolitan area you end up waiting in line for everything no matter what time of the day it is.
+In such a large metropolitan area, you end up waiting in line for everything, no matter what time of the day it is.
 Shopping events in these densely populated areas is a painful experience for me.
-In these respects, I'll stick with the rural life.
+In these respects, I'll stick with rural life.

 South Mountain Park—Dobbin's Point

-A lovely little overlook park that is located right in the Phoenix area, is South Mountain Park, otherwise known as Dobbin's Point.
-It is a beautiful way to capture a birds eye view of the large urban sprawl of this region, If you don't mind driving a winding gravel road to get up to it.
-The point sits about 1000 feet above, and overlooking, the metro area.
+A lovely little overlook park located right in the Phoenix area is South Mountain Park, otherwise known as Dobbin's Point.
+It is a beautiful way to capture a bird's eye view of this region's vast urban sprawl if you don't mind driving a winding gravel road to get up to it.
+The point sits about 1000 feet above and overlooks the metro area.

-Sunset is a spectacular time to visit, as the city night lights mingle with the Arizona pink sky offering a captivating desert panorama.
+Sunset is a spectacular time to visit, as the city's night lights mingle with the Arizona pink sky, offering a captivating desert panorama.

-This spot also has approximately 70 miles of trails if you enjoy hiking, bike riding, and rumor has it there is horseback riding available too.
+This spot also has approximately 70 miles of trails if you enjoy hiking, bike riding, and rumor has it there is horseback riding available.

-One common plant you will see throughout the desert, as well as urban spaces, is the Agave plant.
-You might be familiar with a health food sweetener known as Agave that is made from the nectar of this plant.
+One common plant you will see throughout both the desert and urban spaces is the Agave plant.
+You might be familiar with a health food sweetener known as Agave made from this plant's nectar.

-There are many species of this plant that have varying leaf widths but all have a similar structure.
+Many species of this plant have varying leaf widths, but all have a similar structure.

 Superstition Mountains—Lost Dutchman State Park

-The Superstition Mountains are named rightly so, as they are the subject of much superstition surrounding a lost Dutchman named Jacob Waltz.
+The Superstition Mountains are named rightly so, as they are the subject of many superstitions surrounding a lost Dutchman named Jacob Waltz.
 Jacob was a German immigrant whose search for gold led to a legend about a hidden gold mine.
-Rumors claim he found a wealth of riches somewhere in the range, but died with the secret as to where the treasure may have been hidden.
-Many people have since lost their lives looking to discover the legendary riches, and perished either from the extreme and unforgiving desert climate or by unknown people attempting to prevent the find.
+Rumors claim he found a wealth of riches somewhere in the range but died with the secret of where the treasure may have been hidden.
+Many people have since lost their lives looking to discover the legendary riches and perished either from the extreme and unforgiving desert climate or by unknown people attempting to prevent the find.
 These deadly searches have occurred as recently as 2011 and 2012.

-There is a reality series on the History channel that chronicles the adventures of present day treasure seekers in the Superstition Mountains, titled "Legend of the Superstition Mountains" The series provides a lot of background history to the story as well as individual present day stories and experiences.
+A reality series called "Legend of the Superstition Mountains" on the History channel chronicles present-day treasure seekers' adventures in this area.
+The series provides a lot of background history to the story and individual present-day stories and experiences.

-This park and mountains are located just a hop skip and a jump from Apache Junction, a Phoenix suburb.
+This park and mountains are just a hop, skip, and jump from Apache Junction, a Phoenix suburb.

 Prickly Pear Cactus

-Just across the road from the park entrance there are some "old western" themed touristy places to shop and eat.
+There are some "old western" themed touristy places to shop and eat just across the road from the park entrance.
 One memorable from our visit there was drinking prickly pear cactus juice.
-It was very refreshing and reminded me, a bit, of lemonade.
-I had no idea a juice could be made from a cactus plant.
+It was very refreshing and reminded me a bit of lemonade.
+I had no idea fruit juice could be made from a cactus plant.

 The prickly pear cactus is cold tolerant and very common in the desert as well as urban landscaping.
-It is a highly edible variety of cactus which is thought to help stabilize blood sugars, lower bad cholesterol and maintains good cholesterol.
+It is a highly edible variety of cactus, which is thought to help stabilize blood sugars, lower bad cholesterol and maintain good cholesterol.
 The leaves, flowers, stems, and fruits are all edible and can be boiled or grilled.

 Onward with our journey.